Wag-Media/wagmedia-com-bot/test.md

   missed messages and process them to the rules above, limited by:
 - for discord reasons it cannot look at all past messages but at the last 10 (config variable) in each monitored channel

+## integration tests

+- the bot stays online

+## publishing

+- ⭕️ correct posts that have a category and paymentEmoji are added to the website
+- ⭕️ published posts have all the correct categories from discord
+- ⭕️ correct posts that have the payment emoji removed get removed from the website
+- ⭕️ if a category is removed from discord, it is also removed on the website